 Recognize that people are going to want to take vacations.
 Get out in front of it by talking to your employees as summer comes into view.
 Keep the lines of communication open with everyone, so people’s time off overlaps as little as possible.

-Offer flexible schedules.
+Offer flex schedules.
 Maybe let people come in early, so they can get out with most of their afternoon left.
 Or let people work extra hours earlier in the week and take half days on Friday.

 If you do decide to offer additional vacation or flexible schedules, you can use a staffing agency to help ease the burden.
 Bring in temporary workers to fill the gaps during the summer while your regular employees enjoy some additional time off.

 Qualified Staffing can provide the workers you need when you need them.
 Contact us today to see how best to arrange your summer schedule.